 - Set up your Kubernetes cluster.To create a cluster in AWS EKS, do the following:

-kubectl get nodeskubectl describe node <node-name>View the information under the Capacity heading in the command output to see the CPU and memory available on the specified node.ResourceCN-MGMT SmallCN-NGFW SmallCN-MGMT LargeCN-NGW LargeMemory (Min)2Gi2Gi4Gi48GiCPU (Recommended Min)22412CPU (Max)None31None31Disk50GiBN.A.50GiBN.A.The CPU, memory and disk storage allocation will depend on your needs.
+Verify that the cluster has adequate resources.
+Make sure that cluster has the CN-Series Prerequisites resources to support the firewall.kubectl get nodeskubectl describe node <node-name>View the information under the Capacity heading in the command output to see the CPU and memory available on the specified node.ResourceCN-MGMT SmallCN-NGFW SmallCN-MGMT LargeCN-NGW LargeMemory (Min)2Gi2Gi4Gi48GiCPU (Recommended Min)22412CPU (Max)None31None31Disk50GiBN.A.50GiBN.A.The CPU, memory and disk storage allocation will depend on your needs.
 See CN-Series Performance and Scaling.Ensure you have the following information:

 - Click theServicesnavigation menu, go toContainers->Elastic Kubernetes Service.

 - Fill in the required details, and then clickCreate.

 - Collect the Endpoint IP address for setting up the API server on Panorama.Panorama uses this IP address to connect to your Kubernetes cluster.For more information, see Set up the Kubernetes plugin for monitoring the clusters.

 - Collect the template stack name, device group name, Panorama IP address, and optionally the Log Collector Group Name from Panorama.For more information, see Create a parent Device Group and Template Stack.

 - The location of the container image repository to which you downloaded the images.